SystemsForecasting/ManchesterPBPK/README.md

 7. Download and unzip the ManchesterPBPK code.
 To download the code, press the green `<> code` button above and press `Download ZIP`.
 8. Open the unzipped folder containing all the code.
 You should see the same files and folders present at the top of this page.
 Open server.R with RStudio: double click on the file and it should open automatically.
 If it does not work, right-click on the file and select open with RStudio.
 9. Now, you should have the server.R code opened in RStudio.
 Next to the usual "Run" button, there should be a green button "Run App": click it to run the app (it  may crash on first use after installing all libraries so please close RStudio and try again point 9).

+## Standalone version
+An installer for a standalone version is made avaiable [here](https://drive.google.com/file/d/1tJAGFH0A9wbhUvd1z6KdHj7yJZJeBbGm/view?usp=sharing) (through Google Drive).
+Windows 10 and 11 are the only supported OS.
+With this standalone version you can play with the app also without installing R, RStudio and so on.
+To install the PBPKedu app, follow these steps.

+1. [Install RTools](https://cran.r-project.org/bin/windows/Rtools/) for the R 4.2 version.
+Unfortunately, this is still needed!
+2. Dowload `installer_PBPKedu_windows10.exe` (despite the name it should work for Windows 11 as well) at [this link](https://drive.google.com/file/d/1tJAGFH0A9wbhUvd1z6KdHj7yJZJeBbGm/view?usp=sharing).
+3. Open (double click) `installer_PBPKedu_windows10.exe`.
+4. Allow the app to make changes on the device.
+5. Select the app location, default should be `C:\Program Files (x86)\PBPKedu`.
+6. Tick create desktop shortcut.
+7. Continue and press install.

+In a few minutes the app should be installed and a '90s style `PBPKedu` icon should appear on your desktop.
+Open the app: you should see PBPKedu opened in your default web browser.
+Enjoy!